dotmailer/dotmailer-magento2-extension-sms/README.md

 - Ensure you have set valid API credentials in **Configuration > Dotdigital > Account Settings**
 - Head to **Configuration > Dotdigital > Transactional SMS** for configuration.

+## CLI
+- This module provides a CLI command to sync historical SMS subscribers to Dotdigital.
+- Run `bin/magento dotdigital:sync SmsSubscriber`.
+- Normally, the module uses message queues to subscribe and unsubscribe SMS subscribers.
+This command is only necessary if you reset your data in the case of running `dotdigital:migrate` or switching Dotdigital accounts.

 ## Credits
 This module features an option to enable international telephone number validation.
 Our supporting code uses a version of the [International Telephone Input](https://github.com/jackocnr/intl-tel-input) JavaScript plugin.
 We've also borrowed some components from this [MaxMage Magento module](https://github.com/MaxMage/international-telephone-input).
 Kudos and thanks!